a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open two volume windows.
 Click in the inactive window without selecting any icons.
 Verify that the window activates and the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Click on the desktop to clear selection.
 Click in an empty area within the window.
 Verify that the volume icon is selected.
 * Launch DeskTop.
 Open a volume window.
 Select a file icon.
 Click in an empty area within the window.
 Verify that the volume icon is selected.
-* Launch DeskTop.
-Apple Menu > Control Panels.
-Close the window by clicking on the close box.
-Verify nothing mis-paints.

 * Launch DeskTop, ensuring no windows are open.
 File > Select All.
 Verify that the volume icons are selected.